 WINNER OF THE GERMAN DESIGN AWARD 2017 FOR EXCELLENT PRODUCT DESIGN.

 Mouth-blown in the Giant Mountains of Bohemia.
+Each piece is accompanied by a certificate, indicating its unique production number.

 The GAUGE vase takes on the behaviour of the flower.
 The weight of the water holds the vase upright.
 The vase ‘wilts’ as the flower drinks the water, letting us know that it needs a top-up.